Squibs/freeCodeCampOLD/Front End Development Certification/basic-javascript/README.md

 ourTrueOrFalse(true);
 ```
 - The variable ourTrueOrFalse is set to true so when it is passed to the function it will trigger the return for "Yes, it's true".
--If statements just need to be true or false; so running a variable, set to true or false, through an if statment with the argument of just that variable.
+-If statements just need to be true or false; so running a variable, set to true or false, through an if statement with the argument of just that variable.
 	- Will determine the action based on the variable boolean value.

 In order for JavaScript to compare two different data types (for example, numbers and strings), it must convert one type to another.
 Once it does, however, it can compare terms as follows: